Inferring Human Intentions from Predicted Action Probabilities: Discussion

 \section{Discussion}

-We proposed a two-step procedure to predict intentions from a sequence of user actions.
-We first trained DNNs to predict the next action from a sequence of observed actions.
-Based on the DNN output action probabilities, a Bayesian model then inferred the intention.
-The training of the DNNs and the Bayesian model is independent, so any of the two components can be exchanged without affecting the other.
-Moreover, the time for training and inference of the Bayesian model is negligible (on the level a few seconds) compared to the time to train DNNs.
-We evaluated our proposed method on two datasets i.e. WAH dataset and keyboard and mouse interaction dataset.
-The WAH dataset was generated in a virtual environment and the interactions were between computational agents.
-In keyboard and mouse interaction dataset, the interaction data between humans and computers were collected.
-The interactions were between real humans and computers.

-In the evaluation of WAH dataset, we manually created artificial users by assigning action sequences to users.
-On test set 1, most intentions of users were inferred correctly.
-On test set 2, our method performed well on true intention \textit{put fridge} and \textit{read book}, the predictions were more uncertain for true intention \textit{put dishwasher}.
+In the evaluation of WAH dataset, we manually created artificial users by assigning action sequences to users and most intentions of users were inferred correctly.
 In the keyboard and mouse interaction dataset, all predictions of all users for all true intentions were correct.
 We used one action sequence from one user to perform Bayesian inference.
 This shows the Bayesian model is efficient for inferring intention in terms of the number of observations of action sequence.
 It does not have to see multiple action sequences to infer the correct intention, only seeing one action sequence is adequate.